WeaveCraft/Simple-Calculator/README.md

 Simple-Calculator
-Simple calculator with add, subtract and multiply that supports lazy evaluation.
+The calculator can add, subtract and multiply values in a set of registers.
+The syntax is quite simple:
+<register> <operation> <value>
+print <register>
+quit

 Allowed operations are add, subtract and multiply.
 Example:
 A add 2